 During this course you will learn more advanced Python techniques that are useful for pentesters and hackers.
 You'll use Python to interact with Windows, complete forensic-like tasks and reverse engineer Python malware samples.

-Students will learn how to go beyond the basics of Python and learn how to be comfortable enough build their own Python scripts to complete advanced tasks.
-We’ll cover how to use Python to interact with the Windows operating system to glean information from the system.
-We’ll also look at some Python scripts to understand how they were constructed in order to achieve its malicious intent.
+You will learn how to go beyond the basics of Python and learn how to be comfortable enough to build your own Python scripts to complete advanced tasks.
+The course will cover how to use Python to interact with the Windows operating system to glean information from the system.
+We'll also look at some Python scripts to understand how they were constructed in order to achieve its malicious intent.

 A physical machine, or a VM, running any flavor of Linux or OS X with Python 2.7.x installed and a Windows VM machine running 32 or 64-bit of Windows 7.
 We will not be using Python 3 in this course.

 It will be assumed that you already know the basics of Python and basic programming concepts, such as variables, looping, etc. Even though Module 1 will go into Python programming concepts but I'll be diving straight into advanced concepts skipping the basic Python 101-type of information.